amachno/Getting-and-Cleaning-Data-project/CodeBook.md

 ##Rows
 The first row contains variable names
-Data set contains 10299 observations
+Data set contains 180 observations  which are averaged values for each activity and each subject for measurement which are mean or standard deviation.

 ##Columns
 Subject- First column is a subject (person) number (note that every subject is listed more than once)
-Activity- Second column is an activity, where:
+Activity- Second column is an activity
-* 1 is WALKING
-* 2 is WALKING_UPSTAIRS
-* 3 is WALKING_DOWNSTAIRS
-* 4 is SITTING
-* 5 is STANDING
-* 6 is LAYING

 Columns 3-68 are measurement fo certain values, which are described in column names.
 Read names as:
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.